vrtmrz/obsidian-livesync/docs/setup_flyio.md

 #### 6. Use it from Self-hosted LiveSync

 Now the CouchDB is ready to use from Self-hosted LiveSync.
-We can use `https://billowing-dawn-6619.fly.dev` in URI, `campanella` in `Username` and `dfusiuada9suy` in `Password` on Self-hosted LiveSync. `Database name` could be anything you want.
+We can use `https://billowing-dawn-6619.fly.dev` in URI, `campanella` in `Username` and `dfusiuada9suy` in `Password` on Self-hosted LiveSync.
+The `Database name` could be anything you want.
-`Enhance chunk size` could be up to around `100`.
+Please refer to the [Minimal Setup of the Quick Setup](./quick_setup.md#2-minimal-setup).

 ## Delete the Instance